seanredmond/heniautos/guide/conciliar-calendar.md

 > Each of the _phulaí_ holds the prytany in turn by lot, the first four for 36 days each, the next six for 35 days each; for they regulate the year according to the moon.

-We should take "For they regulate the year according to moon" as a contrast to what preceded it--an Athenian would have understood that meant 29 and 30 day months as opposed to 35 and 36 day prytanies, and perhaps that this meant a rule of four long prytanies followed by six short as opposed to alternating and semi-alternating full and hollow months.
-The idea that the long prytanies all came at the beginning of the year has come to be known as the "Rule of Aristotle" which different scholars have believed operated to different degrees (see Rhodes [1985] 519-519 for a summary).
+We should take "For they regulate the year according to moon" as a contrast to what preceded it--an Athenian would have understood that meant 29 and 30 day months as opposed to 35 and 36 day prytanies, and perhaps that this meant a rule of four long prytanies followed by six short as opposed to alternating or semi-alternating full and hollow months.
+The idea that the long prytanies all came at the beginning of the year has come to be known as the "Rule of Aristotle" which different scholars have believed operated to different degrees (see Rhodes [1985] 518-520 for a summary).

 Except for those years when the number of prytanies is the same as the number of festival months Heniautos generates conciliar years that follow the Rule of Aristotle.
 This is mainly because there is no better criteria for arranging the pryanies.
-The festival months either alternate as regularly as possible or (as Heniautos calculates them) follow the actual lunar months.
-Aristotle's rule is the best evidence we have for the arrangment of prytanies.
+The festival months we have a choice of external measures: they either alternate as regularly as possible or (as Heniautos calculates them) follow the actual lunar months.
+However, for pytanies there is no evidence better than Aristotle's rule.
 Scholars have postulated a different arrangement of prytanies, such as Meritt did for 336/5 (Meritt 1961, 15):

 ![298/7 BCE](img/meritt-year-336.png)

-But no theory is put forth to explain why the 1st, 2nd, 8th and 9th prytanies are long rather that, say, the 3rd, 5th, 7th, and 10th except that they satisfy Meritt's interpretation of the calendar equations in several inscriptions in such a way that allows for a regular alternation of full and hollow months (Meritt 1961, 10-15).
+But no theory is put forth to explain why the 1st, 2nd, 8th and 9th prytanies are long rather than, say, the 3rd, 5th, 7th, and 10th except that they satisfy Meritt's interpretation of the calendar equations in several inscriptions in such a way that allows for a regular alternation of full and hollow months (Meritt 1961, 10-15).
 By what mechanism would the Athenians have decided on this arrangment of prytanies except, perhaps, by lot which is _never_ mentioned in relation to the calendar?

 Other interpretations are possible.
 In fact there is one (and only one) solution that satisifes Merrit's calendar equations _and_ follows the Rule of Aristotle.
-It differs from the default calculations of Heniautos only in the last two months:
+It differs from the default calculations of Heniautos only in the last two months (see [Calendar Equations](calendar-equations.md#3365-bce)):

 ![298/7 BCE](img/heniautos-336.png)